wkaisertexas/sipc/SOLUTION5.md

 ## Overview

 In this deliverable, we added a series of code optimization passes to the compiler.
-To ensure the effectivness of our optimizations, we created microbenchmarks and a benchmark script that checks if the optimizations improved performance, both in isolation and in combination with other optimizations.
+To ensure the effectiveness of our optimizations, we created microbenchmarks and a benchmark script that checks if the optimizations improved performance, both in isolation and in combination with other optimizations.

 Our optimizations were:
 - Constant Merging: Replaces operations on constants with the constant result.